 |Calorie Weighted Basis||23%||31%||46%|

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient includes chicken by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.
+The third ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of a slaughtered chicken after all the choice cuts have been removed.

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.

 The quality of this ingredient can vary, depending on the caliber of the raw materials obtained by the manufacturer.

 The next ingredient is wheat.
 Wheat is another cereal grain and subject to the same issues as corn (previously discussed).